Galaxies99/alpha-protein/docs/data_preparation.md

 ## Provided dataset

+Our dataset provides the precision matrix (PRE) of size `L * L * 441`, and ground-truth labels of `L * L * 10`.
+Notice that our dataset is a 10-class classification task, rather than the traditional binary classification task in protein contact-map prediction.
+Specifically, our dataset divide the distance into ten categories, namely 0-4Å, 4-6Å, 6-8Å, ..., 18-20Å, >20Å, instead of the traditional two categories 0-8Å and >8Å.
+Therefore, our datasets are a more challenging task.

+If you use our dataset, please follow the steps below.

 1. Download our provided dataset `feature.zip` and `label.zip` from [Google Drive](https://drive.google.com/drive/folders/1rDsIOE8eAVL46tMMjZTsk94c8TVlLBUV?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1XJ5o8TTQT7HFG4w3XcMR7w) (Extract Code: fcjv).

 2. Unzip them into the `data` directory.
 Then, the `data` folder should have the following structure.